 - Casa en el Agua near Cartagena – This hotel is located in the middle of the Caribbean Sea, it’s actually a floating hostel that is only accessible by boat from Cartagena.
 There are a variety of rooms available, from private rooms to bunk beds or even hammocks on the upper balcony where you’ll get a beautiful breeze in the evenings.

 - Masaya Casas Viejas near Minca – Located in the mountains, this hostel is cheap and has the most epic infinity pool!
 The birdwatching at the hostel alone is epic and the sound of nature is loud.
 From the hostel, they have their own private trails to waterfalls and sunset viewpoints.
-They also offer daily yoga, massages, wildlife tours, and horseback riding tours.
+They also offer daily yoga, massages, tours of Minca, and horseback riding tours.
 You can book Casa Viejas online here.

 - Costeno Beach Hostel near Santa Marta and Tayrona – This hostel looks for like a fancy yoga retreat in Bali than a hostel in Colombia.
 Think gorgeous jungle plants, a huge pool, yoga on a wooden deck near the ocean – the list goes on and on.
 The hostel offers delicious group dinners each night as well as a variety of activities from surfing to horseback riding.
 You can book your stay at Costeno Beach Hostel online here.